 A person’s body weight and body mass have a profound impact on how their body consumes any substance and CBD is no different.
 Someone with a larger a body mass will inevitably have to consume more of a substance to feel the same effect as someone with a lower body mass.
 The time taken for the substance to be processed the body may also take longer.

 Metabolic rate is how efficient your metabolism is.
-This is the process of breaking down and synthesizing compounds to achieve the crucial functions of the body.
+This is the process of breaking down and synthesising compounds to achieve the crucial functions of the body.
 There are numerous factors which can influence your metabolic rate, and this effects how quickly your body processes CBD.

 Your body’s natural composition will also affect how quickly CBD affects you and the impact different doses have on your system.